jasonfrank/event-service/README.txt

 =============

-You will need MySQL running for the MySQL service, although the sqlite3 configuration can be uncommented for an easy trial.
+You will need MySQL running for the MySQL service, although the sqlite3 configuration can be used for an easy trial.

 Virtualenv eases setting up a fresh environment: